Gunmen kill seven in Kenya hotel compound attack claimed by Somali Islamists

 Kenya has often been targeted by al Shabaab, who killed 67 people at the Westgate shopping center in 2013 and nearly 150 students at Garissa university in 2015.
 Al Shabaab says its attacks are revenge for Kenyan troops stationed inside Somalia, which has been riven by civil war since 1991.

-More than three hours after Tuesday’s attack began, small groups of workers were still being taken out by officers escorting them to armored vehicles.
-Foreign security advisors on the site scrambled to make sure their clients were safe.
+More than six hours after Tuesday’s attack began, many office workers were still holed up inside the complex as officers escorted small groups to safety, some with their hands in their air.
+Foreign security advisors at the site scrambled to make sure their clients were safe.

-Kenyan police chief Joseph Boinnet said the attack began with an explosion targeting cars followed by a detonation from a suicide bomber.
-As he spoke, a Reuters reporter on the scene reported heavy gunfire then an explosion shortly afterwards.
+Kenyan police chief Joseph Boinnet said the attack began around 3 pm with an explosion targeting cars outside a bank followed by a detonation from a suicide bomber in the hotel lobby.
+As he spoke, a Reuters reporter on the scene reported heavy gunfire, then an explosion shortly afterwards.

+CCTV footage showed three attackers dressed in black running across the parking lot at 3:30 p.m. shortly followed by a fourth.
+At least two of the men were wearing green scarves in the close-up footage.
+One appeared to be wearing a green belt with grenades in it.

-At least seven people were killed and eight wounded, hospital officials and witnesses told Reuters.
+At least seven people were killed and 25 wounded, hospital officials and witnesses told Reuters.

-A security guard said four bodies had been carried out in bags at the ICEA insurance company’s offices.
+They included four bodies carried out in bags at the ICEA insurance company’s offices, a security guard said.
 Two further bodies were put into bags at I&M bank, said a medic, and one person died at MP Shah hospital.

+A Spanish national was among the injured, a Spanish diplomat told Reuters.

-A woman shot in the leg was carried out and three men emerged covered in blood.
+A woman shot in the leg was carried out of the complex, and three men emerged covered in blood.
 Some office workers climbed out of windows.
 Many told Reuters that they had to leave colleagues behind, still huddled under their desks.

 “There’s a grenade in the bathroom,” one officer yelled as police rushed out from one building.

-“We heard a loud bang from something that was thrown inside.
-Then I saw shattered glass,” Geoffrey Otieno, who works at a beauty salon in the complex, told Reuters.
+Geoffrey Otieno, who works at a beauty salon in the complex, said he heard a loud bang from something thrown inside the building, then saw shattered glass.

-“We hid until we were rescued.”
+“We hid until we were rescued,” he said.

+Meanwhile, Simon Crump, an Australian who works for an international firm in the complex, barricaded himself inside a spare room with two other people.
+They waited there for about 2-1/2 hours for help to arrive, their minds racing.

+“You’re hiding under a desk trying to figure out what’s going on, and you just don’t know, as there’s so much misinformation,” he said.

 Al Shabaab, which wants to overthrow the weak, U.N.-backed Somali government and impose strict Islamic law, quickly said it was responsible.
 “We are behind the attack in Nairobi.
 The operation is going on,” Abdiasis Abu Musab, the group’s military operations spokesman, told Reuters by telephone in Somalia.

-According to its website, 14 Riverside is home to local offices of international companies including Colgate Palmolive (CL.N), Reckitt Benckiser (RB.L), Pernod Ricard (PERP.PA), Dow Chemical (DWDP.N) and SAP (SAPG.DE), as well as the dusitD2 hotel, part of Thai group Dusit Thani (DTC.BK).
+According to its website, 14 Riverside is home to local offices of international companies including Colgate Palmolive, Reckitt Benckiser, Pernod Ricard, Dow Chemical and SAP, as well as the dusitD2 hotel, part of Thai group Dusit Thani.

 Kenya is a base for hundreds of diplomats, aid workers, businessmen and others operating around east Africa.